-If you’ve poked around much in your Television’s settings after installing a new soundbar, maybe while making sure the TV is outputting to the right place, you may have noticed a settings option called Audio Sync.
+If you’ve poked around much in your Television’s settings after installing a new soundbar, maybe while making sure the TV is outputting to the right place, or via additional input options other than HDMI if you’re trying to do it without a TV (as shown in our guide), you may have noticed a settings option called Audio Sync.

 What is audio sync, and how does it relate to soundbars?
 Audio sync lets you adjust the audio tempo so it is in sync with the video.
 This button and/or setting allows you to slow down or speed up the audio.

 Since it seems that the audio should automatically be in-sync with the video, the first question you’ll likely have is why you would need this feature at all.

 Audio sync issues are more common than you might realize.
 The issue may be so slight that it’s barely noticeable or it’s so distracting that it’s impossible to watch the show.
 Also referred to as lip-sync errors, it can be an annoying problem.

 There are several reasons why audio sync or lip-sync issues occur.

 - If it’s a television program it could be a problem with the broadcast.

 - A bad connection between the TV and satellite or cable box.

 - A Blu-ray or DVD player is not properly connected to the TV.